jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 The inner braces and its contents might be the code block.

-In Encircle, a code block may be *embedded* inside another command:
+In Circular, a code block may be *embedded* inside another command:

 <img src="images/1.%20Commands%20Main%20Concepts.014.png" width="100" />